sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-deep-link/cp-mobile-dev-kit-deep-link.md

     }
     ```

-### Deploy the application
+### Deploy the Project

 So far, you have learned how to build an MDK application in the SAP Business Application Studio editor.
-Now, you will deploy the application definitions to Mobile Services to use in the Mobile client.
+Now, you will Deploy the Project definitions to Mobile Services to use in the Mobile client.

 1. Right-click `Application.app` and select **MDK: Deploy**.